l04i/Ball-Bearings-Fault-Detection-for-Predictive-Maintenance-in-Industry-4.0/README.md

 3. Run the main script: `python main.py`

 ## Results
-The performance of each algorithm and model combination has been evaluated using various metrics, such as accuracy, precision, recall, and F1-score.
+The performance of each algorithm and model combination has been evaluated using various metrics, such as accuracy, precision, recall, F1-score , confusion matricies and ROC cuves.
 The results can be found in the `results/` directory.

 ## Contributing
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.